sensoph1/sensoph1.github.io/about.md

-In my free time (when i can find it), I also enjoy creating objects in 3d using Blender 3d, as well as CrossFit, and spending time with family outdoors.
+In my free time (when i can find it), I also enjoy creating objects in 3d using Blender 3d.
+I also enjoy hiking and biking and spending time with family.